mtn/cocoa-eh-hugo-theme/README.md

 * Displays a logo on the side of the header, and there is a title different from the author name.
 * Very modulable with sections and single pages.
-* Group articles by month and year
+* Group articles by month and year.
+* Progressive images.
 * Fonts are different : stronger and sharper, with a clear identity.
 * The font size in articles is higher, the text justified and lines are more spaced.
 * On mobile : display the date next to article's titles.